jocelyn-ong/jocelyn-ong.github.io-old/_posts/2016-12-26-more-command-line.md

 Now every time I run `mmf` in the command line, a folder called `my_folder` will be created in my current working directory.

+# Making your command line pretty

+If you'd like to change the colors of your terminal, check out [this link](http://osxdaily.com/2013/02/05/improve-terminal-appearance-mac-os-x/)!

 # More command line practice

 Knowing just the basic commands should be sufficient for now, but if you want to learn more, try out the [command line course on Codecademy](https://www.codecademy.com/learn/learn-the-command-line).